D4rKR420R/VCMP-Wiki/[server]/[events]/[sphere]/onSphereEntered.md

 }
 ```

-This will output the ID of the sphere once a player enters a sphere.
+This will output the ID of the sphere when a player enters a sphere.